For their ‘Auburn Mom’: International students raising money for Orgen Scholarship in honor of late mentor

 Every Friday at 5 p.m., Orgen hosted a pizza party for the international students in Foy Hall.

 “We met her and talked about our week and connected with other international students.
-That’s how we finished every week,” said Sozer.
+That’s how we finished every week,” Sozer said.

 Orgen was also famous for her cooking.